SahityaMamillapalli/Image_classification_using_CNN/README.md

 3. Matplotlib

 **How this skills helps in my feature works:
-1. I learn the feature extraction related to images
+1. I learn how to get  feature extraction related to images
+2. To solve complex image processing problems in collaboration with Data Scientists.